bduke13/AlabiHippocampalModel/controllers/bek_controller/README.md

 B. FILL IN ANY MORE

 ## Overview
-This project explores the role of place cells in the hippocampus of rodents, focusing on how they encode physical space and exhibit context-dependent spatial representations.
-The project includes simulations that model place cells using dendritic computation to demonstrate how they can reuse spatial representations across different contexts while maintaining uncorrelated place fields.
+This project explores the role of place cells in the hippocampus of rodents, focusing on how they encode physical space.
+This model is based off of research that studies place cells in rat hippocampuses.
+This model aims to further the research of place cell based navigational models.

 ## Usage
 1. **Initialize the Driver**: The `Driver` class controls the robot and its interactions with the environment.
 It handles the loading or initialization of neural networks (place cell network and reward cell network) and manages the robot's sensors and movements.